|

 Fannie Mae

-The Federal National Mortgage Association (FNMA), a quasi-government
+The Federal National Mortgage Association (FNMA), a government-owned

 organization set up to facilitate mortgage lending by buying mortgage